qrutyy/ls-bdd/README.md

 # LS-BDD
-LS-BDD is a block device driver that implements log-structured storage based on B+-tree, RB-tree, Skiplist and Hashtable data structures.
+LS-BDD is a block device driver that implements log-structured storage based on B+-tree, RB-tree, Skiplist, and Hashtable data structures.
+The log-structured approach is designed to speed up reading from block devices by transforming random requests into sequential ones.
+The efficiency and behavior of different data structures are being examined.

-Driver is based on BIO request management and supports BIO split.
+The driver is based on BIO request management and supports BIO splitting (i.e. different operation block sizes, e.g. 4KB write, 8 KB read).
+At the moment, a multithreaded lock-free implementation is in development.

 For more info - see [ru-presentation v1](https://github.com/qrutyy/ls-bdd/blob/main/docs/3-semester/(ru-presentation)%20Implementation%20of%20log-structured%20block%20device%20in%20Linux%20kernel.pdf) [eng-presentation v1](https://github.com/qrutyy/ls-bdd/blob/main/docs/3-semester/(eng-presentation)%20Implementation%20of%20log-structured%20block%20device%20in%20Linux%20kernel.pdf)